|

 11. If Possible, Be Flexible On Your Departure Date

 With a flexible departure date, you can keep on eye on the weather conditions on the days you’re planning on leaving.
+P.S.
 Don’t forget to check the weather for your entire route.

 road-trip-tips-for-safety-on-the-road